-Perhaps no other wild animal has endured the wrath of humans–while evoking such genuine heartfelt admiration–than the coyote.
-Some people curse their existence; Native Americans consider them to be the smartest animal on earth ("God’s dog"), and many urbanites revel in opportunities to see and hear these vocal predators.
+Perhaps no other wild animal has endured the wrath of humans while evoking such genuine heartfelt admiration quite like the coyote.
+Some people curse their existence; Native Americans consider them to be the smartest animal on earth, calling them "God’s dog", and many urbanites revel in opportunities to see and hear these vocal predators.

-The coyote’s success is attributed to the decline of wolf populations and the coyote’s own ability to adapt.
+The coyote’s success is attributed to the coyote’s own ability to adapt.
 Coyotes have adjusted very well to human-disturbed environments, and now thrive in close proximity to people.

 Coyotes are Active in this Area

 All Front Range communities are home to coyotes!

 Coyotes in populated areas are less fearful of people.
 They have been known to attack pets and approach people too closely.

 Remove attractants from your yard, including pet food, water sources, bird feeders, and fallen fruit.

 Secure trash in a container with a locking lid or put trash out on the morning of pick up.

 Deter coyotes with a 6 foot privacy fence.